b12e/services-dashboard/README.md

 ### Required Icon Files

 For full PWA support, create a vector icon (.svg) and place it in the root folder as `icon.svg`.
+You can also modify manifest.json to your own liking.

 ## Deployment